-Our Mission is to promote the utilization of small, local businesses in the Fayetteville Metropolitan Statistical Area by increasing opportunities for those businesses to participate in PWC Procurements and for business enterprises that meet the eligibility requirements.

-PWC has established this Small Local Supplier Program (SLS Program or Program) to support local utilization, encourage capacity development, and offer procurement opportunities to business enterprises that meet the eligibility requirements of the SLS Program through various methods such as the 30 under 30K list and the Small Disadvantaged Business Enterprise (SDBE) Program.
+Our Mission is to promote the utilization of small and local businesses in the Fayetteville Metropolitan Statistical Area by increasing opportunities for those businesses to participate in PWC procurements and for business enterprises that meet the eligibility requirements.
+PWC has established this Small Local Supplier (SLS) Program to support local utilization, encourage capacity development, and offer procurement opportunities to business enterprises that meet the eligibility requirements of the SLS Program through various methods such as the 30 under 30K list.